 Once placed in your EMR, these results are accessible to appropriate UPHS workforce members that are not part of the research team.
 Information within your EMR may also be shared with others who are determined by UPHS to be appropriate to have access to your EMR (e.g. health insurance company, disability provider, etc).

-What if I choose to withdraw from the study?
+What happens if I want to leave the study or stop taking study drug?